Interpretability and Generalization Bounds for Learning Spatial Physics: Conclusion

 \section{Conclusion}

 Learning spatially dependent problems is limited by the underlying function space of the training data and the observation discretization.
-We theoretically proved that this barrier exists on the simplest problem --- the Poisson problem --- with the simplest models, parameter fitting finite differences and linear models.
+We theoretically proved that this barrier exists on the simplest problem --- the Poisson problem --- on parameter fitting finite differences and linear models.
 We illustrated that carefully choosing the training data can mitigate this issue and that it is possible to generalize to other function spaces, which can inform data collection and cross-validation techniques.
 As another form of validation, black-box models can be directly interpreted as integrated Green's functions when they generalize effectively across many test domains.
 However, this is still pessimistic and presents a headwind for discovering unknown physics from real world data, given the inherent limitations in real world data collection.
+Confoundingly, different types of ML models can exhibit different and sometimes opposing generalization behaviors.

-We demonstrated this behavior across a wide range of representative model types, from simple parameter fits to models designed for PDE learning, but it may be possible to design a modeling technique or data augmentation strategy to mitigate this issue.
-We did not consider any methods that incorporate a PDE loss or physics-informed loss, such as Physics Informed Neural Networks (PINNs) or Physics Informed Neural Operators (PINOs), because we were specifically studying the case of discovering the PDE operator from data without any prior knowledge.
-Our analysis of the finite different fitting suggest that even the strongest physical priors may not mitigate the impact of the training data distribution.
-Even more confoundingly, different types ML models can exhibit different and sometimes opposing generalization behaviors.
+We demonstrated this behavior across a wide range of representative model types, from simple parameter fits to models designed for PDE learning.
+Physics-informed losses which incorporate prior knowledge (e.g., PINNs and Physics-Informed DeepONets) suffer the same subspace limitation as pure black-box models.
+Our analysis suggests that even the strongest physical priors may not mitigate the impact of the training data distribution.